 The ITA is being proposed for signature and conclusion in parallel with the AFA.
 Once concluded, the ITA will enter into force and will remain in force until the entry into force of the AFA.
-The present proposal concerns the legal instrument authorising the signature of the AFA.
+The present proposal concerns the legal instrument concluding the AFA.

-Consistency with existing policy provisions in the policy area
+• Consistency with existing policy provisions in the policy area